attilalr/matcorr/README.md

 # matcorr
 Simple class to generate a correlation matrix from inputed vectors.
+See example.py.